Shares in investment funds

 Calculate the sales profit or loss

-When you sell your investment fund share, it usually results in either profit or loss.
-You can determine the amount of either by deducting the following from the selling price of the shares:
+When you sell your investment fund shares, it results in either profit – capital gains – or loss – capital losses.
+You can determine the amount of either by subtracting the following from the selling price of the shares:

 Their purchase price